hankthebldr/cortex-dc-web/functions/src/dataconnect-generated/README.md

   engagementId: ...,
   assignmentDate: ...,
   roleOnEngagement: ...,
+  createdAt: ...,
 };

 // Call the `assignUserToEngagementRef()` function to get a reference to the mutation. const ref = assignUserToEngagementRef(assignUserToEngagementVars);
-// Variables can be defined inline as well. const ref = assignUserToEngagementRef({ userId: ..., engagementId: ..., assignmentDate: ..., roleOnEngagement: ..., });
+// Variables can be defined inline as well. const ref = assignUserToEngagementRef({ userId: ..., engagementId: ..., assignmentDate: ..., roleOnEngagement: ..., createdAt: ..., });

 // You can also pass in a `DataConnect` instance to the `MutationRef` function. const dataConnect = getDataConnect(connectorConfig);